What is Urban Forestry?

 what is urban forestry?

 At its core, the term urban forests refers to the trees we live with - from individual street trees and urban greenspaces to shady school groves and suburban forests.
 Each one different in tree species and size, yet all linking together to form urban forests.
-They are powerhouses for providing ecosystem services such as air pollution removal, stormwater pollution capture, carbon sequestration, and urban heat regulation, and as such are essential green infrastructure for any healthy, vibrant community.
+They are powerhouses for providing ecosystem services such as air pollution removal, stormwater pollution capture, carbon sequestration, green infrastructure, and urban heat regulation, and as such are essential green infrastructure for any healthy, vibrant community.

 Urban forestry is the act of maintaining, protecting, and in One Tree Planted’s case - planting - urban forests.
-All within the backdrop of a rapidly changing landscape.
+All within the backdrop of a rapidly changing urban landscape.

 Why is urban forestry important?